henchan/Android-TouchDB-Cordova/README.md

     	e.g. couchapp push http://192.168.0.6:8888/ccap

     Note: ddoc name and db specified in res/raw/cordovacouchapp.properties.
-    If you are using a different couchapp, check its ddoc name in ypur couchapp's _id file
+    If you are using a different couchapp, check its ddoc name in your couchapp's _id file

 8. In a browser, test the couchapp installation went OK

 	http://192.168.0.6:8888/ccap/_design/cordovacouchapp/index.html

-9. Allow the debug to complete and re-run the android app
+9. Allow eclipse debug to complete.
+Re-run the android app from eclipse or directly on the device

 	This should now work.
+	It is not necessary to use debug and install the couchapp after the first time, since the couchapp is persistent.

-### Distribution
+### Distribution (Note : this section is not tested for Android-TouchDB-Cordova)

 1. Compact your database